NicholasMalamud/BotSecurityTest/README.md

 # BotSecurityTest
-Created Bot that's plays simple color clicking video games by itself, analyzed if we could detect it
+Cybersecurity School Project where we created a Bot that can play simple color clicking video games by itself trying to mimic human behaviour, and analyzed if we could detect it

 Results:
 https://docs.google.com/file/d/1G--AYrOQWDPG9MkQgZNeEBx-aeXWeGmp/preview